 The hand-lettered print above?

-If you missed this printable, you can always find it here in my SHOP.
+If you missed today’s printable, you can always find it here in my SHOP.